Print

 Instructions

-1. Whisk the warm water, yeast, and granulated sugar together in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
-Cover and allow to rest for 5 minutes. *If you don’t have a stand mixer, simply use a large mixing bowl and mix the dough with a wooden spoon or silicone spatula in the next step.
+1. Proof the yeast: Whisk the warm water, yeast, and sugar together in the bowl of your stand mixer fitted with a dough hook or paddle attachment.
+Cover and allow the mixture to sit for about 5 minutes, or until foamy on top. *If you do not own a stand mixer, you can do this in a large mixing bowl and, in the next step, mix the dough together with a large wooden spoon or silicone spatula.
+It will take a bit of arm muscle.
+A hand mixer works, but the sticky dough can repeatedly get stuck in the beaters.
+Mixing by hand is the better choice.

-4. Rise: Lightly grease a large bowl with oil or nonstick spray—just use the same bowl you used for the dough.
+4. 1st rise: Lightly grease a large bowl with oil or nonstick spray—just use the same bowl you used for the dough.
 Place the dough in the bowl, turning it to coat all sides in the oil.
 Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
-Allow the dough to rise at room temperature for 1–2 hours or until double in size.
-(Tip: For a warm environment on a particularly cold day, heat your oven to 150°F (66°C).
-Turn the oven off, place the dough inside, and keep the door slightly ajar.
-This will be a warm environment for your dough to rise.
-After about 30 minutes, close the oven door to trap the air inside with the rising dough.
-When it’s doubled in size, remove from the oven.)
+Allow the dough to rise in a relatively warm environment for 2 hours or until double in size.
+(I always let it rise on the counter and it takes about 2 hours.
+For a tiny reduction in rise time, see my answer to Where Should Dough Rise? in my Baking with Yeast Guide.)

-5. Shape the dough: Use the video tutorial and step-by-step photos as your guide for this step.
+6. Shape the dough: Use the step-by-step photos in the blog post as your guide for this step.
 When the dough is ready, punch it down to release the air.
-Using floured hands on a lightly floured work surface, shape the dough into a 16×5-inch (13x41cm) log.
-(5-inch width really isn’t as important as the 16-inch length here—no need to be exact.)
-Using a very sharp knife, pizza cutter, or bench scraper, slice into 16 1-inch strips.
-Roll each strip into 8-inch ropes.
-Tie each into a knot.
-You can tuck the 2 ends of the knots underneath or leave them out—that’s up to you.
-Arrange the knots on 2 baking sheets lined with silicone baking mats or parchment paper.
+Using floured hands on a lightly floured work surface, shape the dough into a 16-inch (41cm) log.
+Using a very sharp knife, pizza cutter, or bench scraper, slice the log into 16 1-inch sections.
+Roll each piece of dough into an 8-inch rope.
+Tie each rope into a knot.
+You can tuck the 2 ends of the knots underneath or leave them out.
+Arrange the knots on the prepared baking sheets.

-6. Lightly cover the shaped knots and let them rest for at least 30 minutes and up to 45 minutes.
+7. 2nd rise: Lightly cover the shaped knots and let them rest for 30–45 minutes.
 They will slightly puff up during this time, producing softer rolls.

-10. Serve plain or with marinara sauce for dipping.
+11. Serve warm, plain or with marinara sauce for dipping.

-11. Cover and store leftover knots at room temperature for up to 2 days or in the refrigerator for up to 1 week.
-Freeze baked and cooled knots for up to 3 months.
-Thaw on the counter, then reheat as desired.
-(I usually just microwave them for a few seconds.)
+12. Cover and store leftover knots at room temperature for up to 2 days or in the refrigerator for up to 1 week.
+Reheat as desired.

 Notes